CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: The CodeGRU Model

-A challenging issue in source code modeling is to encode the variable and class object identifies.
-Java is a strong static type language, which means types of such declarations need to be defined before use.
-In \hyperref[fig:CodeRegularizer]{Fig.} \ref{fig:CodeRegularizer} one can see an encoding example for variable and class object identifiers.
-We encode all primitive type variable identifiers into their resolved data types.
-In \hyperref[fig:CodeRegularizer]{Fig.} \ref{fig:CodeRegularizer} one can see we encode all instances of primitive type variable identifier \textit{i} with its resolved data type \inlinecode {Int} combined with a special token \textit{Var}.
-To encode class object identifiers we use a symbolic resolver\footnote[2]{https://github.com/javaparser/javasymbolsolver} to resolve class objects type.
-It takes a \textit{java} project and analyzes all files in it, and then it resolves an instance of the class object.
-In above example the class object identifier \textit{admins} is replaced with its class type \inlinecode {Admin} combined with a special token \textit{Var}.

-Furthermore, we encode the complex data types such as \inlinecode{ArrayList<String>}.
-We encode it with its subtype \inlinecode {String} followed by its base type \inlinecode {ArrayList} combined with special identifier \textit{Var}.
-We leave special code tokens (\textit{true, false, null}) unencoded.
-Unlike literals, variables, and class objects, such tokens reflect constant behavior, which does not need encoding.
-We also leave class methods and function names to their original code tokens.
-This novel encoding approach helps us build an open vocabulary without compromising any code token. \hyperref[Table:CodeRegularizer]{Table} \ref{Table:CodeRegularizer} shows some popular code tokens and their resolved types encoded by our novel approach.
+A challenging issue in source code modeling is to capture the variable and class object identifies declaration types.
+Static type languages (Java, C++, C\#, etc.) are strongly type defined languages, which means types of such declarations need to be defined before use.
+In \hyperref[fig:CodeAnalyzer]{Fig.} \ref{fig:CodeAnalyzer} one can see a transformation example of variable and class object identifiers.
+We capture all identifiers types into their declared data types.
+In \hyperref[fig:CodeAnalyzer]{Fig.} \ref{fig:CodeAnalyzer} one can see, we transform all instances of identifier \textit{i} with its declared data type \inlinecode {Int} combined with a special token \inlinecode{Var}.
+Similarly, the class object identifier \textit{admins} is replaced with \inlinecode {AdminVar}.
+We leave special code tokens (\textit{true, false, null}) unchanged.
+Unlike literals, variables, and class objects, such tokens reflect constant behavior, which does not need transformation. \hyperref[Table:CodeAnalyzer]{Table} \ref{Table:CodeAnalyzer} shows some common code tokens and their resolved types captured by our novel approach.

-Programming languages strictly follow the rules defined by their grammar.
-Each line in a programming language starts with a language reserved identifier, variable or class object deceleration, assignment statements, etc. whereas an assignment statement can only have a variable name, object instance or array index on the left-hand side.
-Similarly, source code languages follow block rules such as \inlinecode{try-catch/final}, \inlinecode{do-while} where one must follow the other.
-By capturing such information, it can help improve the accuracy of source code models.